-• For example, if your goal is to walk 30 minutes a day, divide the time into three miniwalks of 10 minutes each.
+• For example, if your goal is to walk 30 minutes a day, divide the time into three 10-minute walks.
 Getting outside daily, even for a few minutes, can have a huge impact on your mood and help target the specific symptoms of SAD related to lack of daylight.

-Even 15-minute periods of activity (e.g., jumping jacks, running in place, push-ups, & sit-ups) can have a positive impact on your physical and mental health.
+Even 15-minute periods of activity (e.g., jumping jacks, running in place, pushups, & sit-ups) can have a positive impact on your physical and mental health.